KangaRoo1372/webliero/converter/readme.md

 - Basro (for creating WebLiero, the best clone of the best game ever xD)
 - ZanderZ (for creating LieroM8)
 - Gliptic (for creating LieroKit and inventing Liero Weapon Plugin format)
-- dsds💚[ASS] (for some ideas, testing & adding JSON5 library to the program)
+- dsds💚[ASS] (for some ideas, testing, adding JSON5 library to the program, fixing bugs and improving the converter a lot)
 - wgetch, Larcelo and Ophi (for testing & some ideas)

 ## *5. CHANGELOG*

+07.04.2023 - version 0.47 (thx dsds!)
+- fix weapon "order" bug
+- clean the code in converter.js file
+- improve "index.html" file (better layout + added new functions)

 07.04.2023 - version 0.47
 - fix weapon index bug
 - changed the conversion factor for "recoil" property to prevent bugs
-- remove unnecessary toString() method
+- remove unnecessary toString() method from weaponIdex variable
 - rename some variables & clean the code

 04.04.2023 - version 0.46